innoq/SCS/vs-ms.md

 enforcing isolation via independently deployable units, the alignment of organizational and architectural boundaries, support for diversity in terms of technology choices, and the lack of centralized infrastructure.
 If you're willing to see this as the core of microservices, you could view SCSs as a specialization.
-But compared to some other aspects seen by many people as key attributes of microservices, there are are some important differences:
+But compared to some other aspects seen by many people as key attributes of microservices, there are some important differences:

 <ul>
 <li id="smaller">A microservice is probably <a href="#smaller">smaller</a> than an SCS.
 An SCS might be
   large enough to keep a team busy and provide more meaningful business value.</li>